hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 ## Purpose and Context

 Much of the motivation for this design can come down to paying down technical debt and simplifying the overall design.
-While the current design is full of amazing high quality solutions to various problems, the overall system is more complex than necessary, leading to hard-to-find or predict bugs, performance problems, or liveness (stability) issues while under load.
-In addition, the separation of the "platform" and "services" in the consensus node is somewhat arbitrary, based on and abstract concept of what the "platform" was long before Hedera was even created.
+While the current design is full of amazing high quality solutions to various problems, it is also more complex than necessary, leading to hard-to-find or predict bugs, performance problems, or liveness (stability) issues while under load.
+In addition, the separation of the "platform" and "services" in the consensus node is somewhat arbitrary, based on an abstract concept of what the "platform" was long before Hedera was even created.
 This work is also necessary to prepare for more autonomous node operation, and community nodes.

 Principally:
 1. This design defines several high-level modules, made up of internal "components".
 Whereas the current implementation